rkudela/ifcb-test/Installation.md

 ## Connect your data directory

 Now you need to give the virtual machine access to your data.
 The following assumes that your data is on a share called `\\myserver.whatever.edu\ifcbdata`.
+You should use your real data server's name and share name.

 At the Git Shell prompt, enter this command to log in to your virtual machine.